 Expatriate employees based in the Emirate of Dubai look set to experience major changes to the way they utilise health insurance in the region, after officials signed a new agreement on the topic.

-Under the new plans, healthcare and more specifically health insurance will be a compulsory requirement for anyone living in or visiting the region.
+Under the new plans, healthcare and more specifically health insurance in Dubai will be a compulsory requirement for anyone living in or visiting the region.

 This change of rules will apply to anyone resident in any of the free zones within the Emirate.